fragmenta/fragmenta/README.md

 * * pages.go -> the resource model file
 * * pages_test.go -> tests for this model
 * * views -> views for this resource

+### Libraries

+The following independent packages are available for use with fragmenta apps (or other go web apps).

+* assets - an asset pipeline with minification and concatenation with asset fingerprinting
+* auth - utilities for authentication and authorisation
+* fragmenta - a command line tool for generating and developing websites
+* model - a base model class for optional inclusion in models
+* * file - a package for handling file uploads
+* * validate - a package for handling field validation
+* query - a query builder and result wrapper for mysql, psql and optionally sqlite
+* router - a router which allows pattern matching, routes, redirects, filters and provides a handler interface
+* server - a simple server based on http.listenandserve
+* view - a library for rendering view templates using html/template
+* * helpers - helpers for form fields, currencies etc